BingjianGao/TextEditor/README.md

 Text Editor project Details:

-Used Markov algorithm to train text and implement auto-text generation function; Completed Spelling checking function, used Tries to implement AutoComplete function and used one mutation algorithm to complete Spelling suggestion function in Java language;
+1\Used Markov algorithm to train text and implement auto-text generation function; 2\Completed Spelling checking function, used Tries to implement AutoComplete function and used one mutation algorithm to complete Spelling suggestion function in Java language;